 Such conversion is possible, but the results achieved may not be what you desire.
-VR models are created with relatively more details (Heavy) because they are optimized for the powerful external PC, while AR models are created with less details (Light weighted) since they are optimized for the limited computing power of the inbuilt mobile processors.
+VR models are created with relatively more details (Heavy) because they are optimized for the powerful external PC, while AR models and their digital objects are created with less details (Light-weighted) since they are optimized for the limited computing power of the inbuilt mobile processors.

 Take for instance conversion from VR to AR in which the application would be quite heavy for a mobile device and will require significant optimization otherwise the AR experience will suffer.
 On the other hand, a conversion from AR to VR, you would find that the details of AR models are not really adequate enough for rendering a high-quality VR experience.

 Absolutely.
 Fusion VR is a dependable and trustworthy partner when it comes to respecting Intellectual Property (IP) and the custody of sensitive and confidential client information.
 We have handled and delivered defense & other international projects through NDAs with successful outcomes.

 Unfortunately, this is not possible as considerable resources cannot be deployed to site.
 Also, the developmental work on any project requires the collaboration of several different disciplines and stakeholders.
 Product development and testing is at Fusion VR facilities while final deployment and site testing occurs at the client/end-user location.